-2) The “Create Subtask” dialog with the parent issue number will come up.
-This is similar to the “create issue” dialog, except that:
+2) The “Create Subtask” dialogue with the parent issue number will come up.
+This is similar to the “create issue” dialogue, except that:

 - Project: this field does not exist, because the sub-task will have to under the project that the parent is created.

-- Issue type- auto populated as sub task.
-The drop down also has a “Technical Task” as an alternative.
+- Issue type- auto-populated as a subtask.
+The drop-down also has a “Technical Task” as an alternative.
 In case of our example 2, marking it is a Technical task will be more appropriate.

 3) Enter the information as desired and click on “Create” to create the sub-task.
 Once created, the link to the sub-task will appear in the “Sub-tasks” section of the parent issue as shown below: